Thursday, December 30, 2021

 *

-Plagued by violence, Dodge City, Kansas has on its books laws requiring all cowboys and others to turn in place their weapons on racks provided for the purpose, while visiting town.
-Only peace officers were allowed to carry guns. (article by Peter Lyon, previously referenced).
+PLAGUED BY VIOLENCE, Dodge City, Kansas has on its books laws requiring all cowboys and others to turn in and place their weapons on racks provided for the purpose, while visiting town.
+Only peace officers are allowed to carry guns. (article by Peter Lyon, previously referenced).

 *